Nurses Around The Country React To Senator Maureen Walsh’s Comment Suggesting Nurses Aren’t Kept Busy

 — Bonnie Castillo (@NNUBonnie) April 19, 2019

-Mathew Keller, the director of nursing practice and health policy at the Washington State Nurses Association responded to the senator online.
+Mathew Keller, the director of nursing practice and health policy at the Washington State Nurses Association, responded to the senator online.

 “No, Senator, nurses are not sitting around playing cards.
 They are taking care of your neighbors, your family, your community,” he wrote.